Indrajeettiwari07/FlickerApp/README.md

 ## User Guide to use the app
-- On Launch, the first view when app starts is the Search screen which consists of Search bar on teh top and two tab items Search and Search Histrory on the bottom.
+- On Launch,  Search screen is shown on screen which consists of Search bar at the top and two tab items Search and Search Histrory at the bottom.
-- User can type any string (E.g.- Amsterdam, Paris etc) inside the search box and on tapping enter will show the list of images on the home screen with 2 cloumns.
+- User can type any string (E.g.- Amsterdam, Paris etc) inside the search box and on tapping Enter/Search will show the list of images on the home screen with 2 cloumns.
-- On tapping each images, it takes the user to next screen with with the photo and user can zoom in/out upto 5x.
+- On tapping any image, Enlarged image is shown on next screen with with the photo and user can zoom in/out upto 5x.
 - On tapping the Serach history tab, it will show the list of searched string in 'most recent at the top' manner.